GoogleChrome/web.dev/src/site/content/en/media/encryption/index.md

 ### Widevine Encryption

 Unless your company completes the Master License Agreement with [Widevine](https://www.widevine.com/contact), this type of encryption can really only be used for testing.
-I'm including it because it the Shaka Packager README provides insufficient explanation.
+I'm including here because it's used by Shaka Packager and its README provides insufficient explanation.

 Everything in this command except the name of your files and the `--content_id` flag should be copied exactly from the example.
 The `--content_id` is 16 or 32